 Goldfish were originally kept and bred in China over a thousand years ago, the most likely ancestor being the Prussian carp (Carassius gibelio).

-Some have argued that the goldfish was actually bred from the Crucian carp, but recent research has disproven this theory.
+Some have argued they were actually bred from the Crucian carp, but recent research has disproved this theory.

 The original habitat of the carp which became goldfish is the eastern area of China, stretching from just below Beijing in the North to Macau in the South.

 The first solid mention we have of goldfish in a historical record comes from the Jin Dynasty (265-420 AD) in China.
-There were likely much older examples of goldfish, but the records before the Jin Dynasty are unreliable.
+There were likely much older examples, but the records before the Jin Dynasty are unreliable.

 Carp Kept For Food Occasionally Showed Yellow and Gold Coloring

 Chinese people were keeping and breeding carp as a food source and these fish were generally a dull grey or greenish color.
 However, occasionally mutations would produce a yellow or gold colored fish.